Skip to content

 It is a great choice of oil to cook with once your cast iron is seasoned correctly.
 It will help keep your irons “Patina” in good shape.

-See my article here that dives deep into the olive oil and cast-iron combination.
+See my article, which dives deep into the olive oil and cast-iron combination.

 8. Vegetable Shortening (Crisco)

-Is a genetically modified oil and lard is increasingly being used in the favor of the manmade variety.
+It is a genetically modified oil, and lard is increasingly being used in favor of the manmade variety.

 Vegetable Shortening‘s smoking point is 410 degrees Fahrenheit or 230 degrees Celsius.